OpenUK/publiccode.directory/database/Readme.md

 ## URL

-The URL of the federated YAML file
+The URL of the federated JSON file

 ## date_added